getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/handled_vs_unhandled.md

 ![Import and Configure SDK]({% asset guides/integrate-backend/capture_exception.png @path %})

-3. Once the app runs and to trigger a handled issue is as simpple as clicking or going to this link `http://localhost:8000/handled`.
+3. Once the app runs and to trigger a handled issue is as simple as clicking or going to this link `http://localhost:8000/handled`.

 4. After the issue is triggered you can confirm by looking into your network tab and seeing an event_id produced by the issue.

-5. You can search for the specific event by using event_id found within the network tab in your Issues's Stream.
+5. You can search for the specific event by using event_id found within the network tab in your Issues' Stream.
 Once you are directed to the event, you can get the information needed to learn more about the issue.

 ## captureMessage